Generic selectors

 Why do Lazio and Roma share Stadio Olimpico?

-The first football match was played on that day to mark the opening of the stadium.
-Italy took on Hungary, with Hungary winning the game, 3-0.
+The first football match was played that day to mark the stadium's opening.
+Italy took on Hungary, and Hungary won the game 3-0.

 Why do Roma and Lazio share Stadio Olimpico?